AskCodi/Sublime-AskCodi/README.md

 ## Usage

 **1. Generate Code:** Write your query as comment or statement.
-Select the query, right click and go to Ask Codi.
+Select the query, right click and go to AskCodi.
 Click on Generate Code and wait for bottom panel to open and display the results.

-**2. Document Code:** Select the code, right click and go to Ask Codi.
+**2. Document Code:** Select the code, right click and go to AskCodi.
 Click on Document Code and wait for bottom panel to open and display the results.

-**3. Test Code:** Select the code, right click and go to Ask Codi.
+**3. Test Code:** Select the code, right click and go to AskCodi.
 Click on Test Code and wait for bottom panel to open and display the results.

 **3. Complete Code:** Complete code can be triggered using jot keys `ctrl + 1` only.
 Whether you are writing a statement or code, complete code can be triggered directly using the hot key to complete the code or even comments.

-**4. Explain Code:** Select the code, right click and go to Ask Codi.
+**4. Explain Code:** Select the code, right click and go to AskCodi.
 Click on Explain Code and a bottom dialogue box opens.
 Keep the default text as it is to get the time complexity of the selected code.
 Delete and either provide a different information if you want(like a library)or leave it empty, and hit enter to get code explanation.
 Wait for bottom panel to open and display the results.

 ## How it works